PhilipOSull/voting-system/README.md

 - The user will input their PPS, the function will check if that PPS matches a PPS on the spreadsheet.
 If it matches with a PPS on the spreadsheet the user will receive a message showing their voter ID and which nominee they would like to vote for.
 Once the user has chosen either of these nominees they will be prompted with a message confirming the vote.
 Then the Google Spreadsheet will be updated with this information.

+### Note

+- I acknowledge that perhaps a real-world electronic voting system would allow the user to re-try voting if they provided an invalid candidate number, however, traditional voting systems account for  spoilt votes, which I wanted to simulate here.
+The program already demonstrates input validation elsewhere (with the option for the user to retry where they've entered an invalid input).

 ## Technologies Used

 ### Languages